Archeological resources for educators

 The study of archeology has great potential for motivating young people, instructing them in a wide variety of skills, and inspiring in them an appreciation for the importance of preserving our nonrenewable cultural heritage.
 Fortunately, an increasing number of good materials are being produced for teachers who want to incorporate archeology into multidisciplinary studies.

 The Kansas Historical Society has developed archeological materials and programs that are currently being used by many Kansas teachers.

-Project Archaeology: Migration of the Pueblo People to El Cuartelejo is a curriculum piece designed for seventh grade students.
-Using primary sources and relating the material to many Kansas history, reading, writing, science and mathematics standards, this unit helps students learn about the Picuris Indians who fled from the pueblo region of Mexico and lived in modern day Scott County with the Apaches.
+Project Archaeology: The Archaeology of Wichita Indian Shelter in Kansas, The Archaeology of Early Agriculture in Kansas, and Migration of the Pueblo People to El Cuartelejo are curriculum pieces designed for fourth through seventh grade students.
+Using primary sources and relating the material to many Kansas history, reading, writing, science and mathematics standards, these units help students acquire critical thinking, scientific inquiry, problem solving, cooperative learning, and citizenship skills.

 A Place to Call Home: This curriculum piece features different styles of Kansas farmhouses—the grass houses of the Great Bend aspect and Wichita, the earthlodges of the Central Plains tradition and Pawnee, and the American farmhouses of the late nineteenth and early twentieth century.
 Materials are designed to strengthen the connections between prehistoric and historic cultures and modern Kansas life, emphasizing stewardship of cultural resources and respect for diversity.